Tornado myths: Tornadoes skipping houses

 Several different phenomena have lent credence to the idea that tornadoes "skip" houses, like a person jumping over hurdles.
 Tornadoes vary in intensity along their path, sometimes drastically over a short period and distance.
 If a tornado was causing damage, then weakened to the point where it could cause no damage, followed by a re-intensification, it would appear as if it skipped a section.
-Occasionally with violent tornadoes, a smaller subvortex within a tornado will completely destroy a structure next to another building which appears almost unscathed and thus apparently skipped over.
+Occasionally with violent tornadoes, a smaller subvortex within a tornado will completely destroy a structure next to another building that appears almost unscathed and thus apparently skipped over.

-It is true that a house that is between two destroyed homes can be undamaged, but this is not the result of a tornado skipping, as some previously thought.
+It is true that a house between two destroyed houses can be undamaged, but this is not the result of a tornado skipping, as some previously thought.
 After the 1974 Super Outbreak, Ted Fujita studied many films of tornadoes from that day.
 Included in his review was damage and tornado film footage of F4 and F5 tornadoes.
 Fujita concluded that multiple vortices, highly volatile tornadic satellites transiting within a parent tornado at high speeds, are responsible for making tornadoes appear to skip houses.
 The phenomenon of satellite tornadoes, where a smaller tornado orbits a larger companion tornado, can also lead to gaps in damage between the two tornadoes.

 Weaker tornadoes, and at times even stronger tornadoes, can occasionally lift, meaning their circulation ceases to affect the ground temporarily.
 The result is an erratic and discontinuous linear damage path, leading to the term skipping tornado.
 These discontinuities tend to occur over areas larger than the small neighborhoods where the house-skipping effect is observed, except possibly at the time of the birth and organization of the tornado.
 This situation is not commonly observed and the term is now rarely applied.
 Typically, when one tornado weakens and another forms, the process of successive parent mesocyclones forming and decaying is known as cyclic tornadogenesis, thus leading to a series of tornadoes spawned by the same supercell.
 This series of tornadoes is known as a tornado family.